nbristow12/gaia-drone-control/README.md

 ## Installation

-Clone this package into your catkin_ws/src folder, and use catkin build or catkin_make as appropriate to build the ROS nodes.
+If you don't already have a catkin_ws folder you prefer to use, folder, and use catkin build or catkin_make as appropriate to build the ROS nodes.

-Environment setup instructions for ROS, Arucopter SITL, and other depencdencies still to come.
+See below for environment setup instructions for ROS, Arucopter SITL, and other dependencies.

 ## Demonstrations